JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-essentials/inspections-quick-fixes/index.md

 Most of the inspections have a [configurable severity level](https://www.jetbrains.com/help/resharper/Code_Analysis__Configuring_Warnings.html#change_severity).

 Severities and several other settings can be [shared with your team using settings layers](https://www.jetbrains.com/help/resharper/Sharing_Configuration_Options.html).
+### Usage in Continuous Integration (CI)

+ReSharper's code analysis can also be used while practicing continuous integration.
+For that, the [ReSharper Command-Line Tools](https://www.jetbrains.com/help/resharper/ReSharper_Command_Line_Tools.html) can be used.
+Specifically the `inspectcode` command, will create a report with all the discovered code issues as a simple XML report.
+Such a report can either be manually examined with XML APIs, or reported to [TeamCity](https://jetbrains.com/teamcity) to show as an additional report tab.
 ### See Also

 - [Code analysis](https://www.jetbrains.com/help/resharper/Code_Analysis__Index.html)